 Due to the limitations on space and the strong interest in the Institute, early application is advised.

 Contact the Gerstacker Institute director at for more information.

 Apply to the Carl A. Gerstacker Institute for Business and Management.

 Contact the director for more information.

-Albion College’s pre-health professions program has an excellent reputation for providing academic preparation for students wishing to enter the medical professions.
-The Institute for Healthcare Professions (IHP) continues and expands on this tradition by supporting all students who are interested in a health-related career, including but not limited to those who plan to enter the practice of medicine.
-IHP provides academic and career advising and sponsors workshops, speakers, volunteer and internship opportunities, and a variety of special programs for all pre-health professions students.
+Albion College’s pre-health professions program has an excellent reputation for providing academic preparation for students wishing to enter healthcare professions, including medicine, dentistry, veterinary medicine, physician assistant, nursing, physical therapy, occupational therapy, optometry, pharmacy, and public health.
+The Institute for Healthcare Professions (IHP) supports and enriches the undergraduate education experience of healthcare students by providing academic and career advising, offering health-related courses, and sponsoring workshops, speakers, volunteer and internship opportunities, and a variety of special programs.

-By introducing students to key healthcare policy issues and by providing rigorous academic preparation, this Institute offers students their critical first steps toward becoming well-educated, compassionate medical professionals.
+By introducing students to key issues in healthcare and focusing on students’ interpersonal competencies as well as their academic competencies, the Institute offers students their critical first steps toward becoming well-educated, compassionate medical professionals.